VonHeikemen/lsp-zero.nvim/doc/md/guides/integrate-with-mason-nvim.md

 })
 ```

-This will cause `mason-lspconfig` to exclude `tsserver` from the automatic setup.
+When the time comes for `mason-lspconfig` to setup `tsserver` it will execute an empty function.